emclaug2/.github/CONTRIBUTING.md

 ## Contributions

-There are many ways to contribute to PX Blue and code contribution is one aspect of it.
-Documentation improvements are as important as code changes.
+There are many ways to contribute to PX Blue (code contribution is just one aspect of it).
+Here are some ways you can help:

+- Reporting and/or fixing bugs
+- Suggesting and/or implementing new features
-- Reporting and fixing bugs, adding features, and improving our documentation.
+- Adding to or improving our documentation
-- Add new code examples or new component.
+- Adding new code examples, components, or libraries
-- Help translate and update API documentation.

 ## Your first Pull Request